rnalangan/cse15l-lab-reports/Lab1Report.md

 ***Step 1: Installing VScode***
 ---
 I didn't have to install VScode, as I already had it installed from when I took CSE 11.
-However in order to install VScode, head over to [LINK] https://code.visualstudio.com/, and follow the installation instructions for your respective operating system if that may be Windows or Mac.
+However in order to install VScode, head over to  [https://code.visualstudio.com/], and follow the installation instructions for your respective operating system if that may be Windows or Mac.
 After installing Vscode however, you should be able to open and launch a window similar to the image below.

 ![Image](VScodeWindow.png)